heuripedes/manchester-protocol/README.md

 * [x] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
-    > Tui, and NcursesTui classes have "deleted" copy constructors and operators
+    > Patient class relies on move semantics, classes Tui and NcursesTui have "deleted" copy constructors and operators.
 * [x] The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.
-    > unique_ptr used in Tui class in files Tui.h and Tui.cpp
+    > unique_ptr used in Tui class in files Tui.h and Tui.cpp to return Tui
+    > instances.

 ### Concurrency
 * [x] The project uses multiple threads in the execution.